-Contour is a desktop-class web app for top-down data visualization and analysis.
+Contour is a desktop-class web app for top-down data visualization and analysis in Palantir Foundry.
 I worked on iteratively improving Contour for over a year and a half, working as both an IC and a lead on the team.
 This is what the product looked like around the time I stopped working on it:

 Below is a before/after of Contour over the time I worked on it.
 Top shows what it looked like when I began working on it.
 Bottom shows what it looked like when I stopped.